-- Induction events take place during the summer term for all children who are joining the Early Years Foundation Stage (Reception) in September. - The class teacher and teaching assistant conduct home visits for children beginning EYFS in September. - We aim for a good transfer of all SEND information, including reports when children transfer to new schools. - Previous schools are contacted for information sharing purposes. - Flexible transition plans and timetables from Pre-School into the EYFS are developed to take account of an individual child's needs and parental views. - Transition to new classes is facilitated by sessions during the summer term with the new class teachers and teaching assistants (including 1:1). - A child's new school is always invited to attend any reviews prior to transition. - We encourage the pupil voice (children are asked their views on an issue either individually or in small groups) - If your child would be helped by a photograph book/passport/social story to support them in understanding their moving on, then one will be made for them.
+• Induction events take place during the summer term for all children who are joining the Early Years Foundation Stage (Reception) in September.

+- The class teacher and teaching assistant conduct home visits for children beginning EYFS. - We aim for a good transfer of all SEND information, including reports when children transfer to new schools. - Previous schools are contacted for information sharing purposes. - Flexible transition plans and timetables from Pre-School into the EYFS are developed to take account of an individual child's needs and parental views. - Transition to new classes is facilitated by sessions during the summer term with the new class teachers and teaching assistants. - A child's new school is always invited to attend any reviews prior to transition. - We encourage the pupil voice (children are asked their views on an issue either individually or in small groups). - If your child would be helped by a photograph book/passport/social story to support them in understanding their moving on, then one will be made for them. - When new children join us throughout the school year and opportunity for them to meet the teacher and walk round the school is provided - The support documents are sought by the SENDCO along with a conversation about your child's support - An opportunity to meet with the SENDCO can be made available at any point throughout the year